Growth & Change

 After getting out of the dairy business for a few years, CY Heifer Farm, LLC was formed in 2004 with the purchase of a 4,000 head dairy replacement facility from the former Agway Cooperative.
 Agway originally built the facility in 1998 on CY real estate with a forage and nutrient management contract.
 This operation provides custom dairy heifer raising services for 10 area dairy farms and has a staff of 12 people.
 The addition of nutrients from manure, as well as adding alfalfa into our rotation is a great benefit to the soils of our intensive vegetable rotation operation.

-Christian Yunker, General Manager
+Christian Yunker, Managing Partner

-Ryleigh Rowcliffe, Operations Manager
+Ryleigh Hinkson, Farm Manager

 Dr. Keith Carlson, Attica Veterinary Associates